WHAT IS THE DEADLINE FOR GRIEVING MY TENTATIVE ASSESSMENT WITH THE ASSESSMENT REVIEW COMMISSION (ARC)?

 HOW HAS THE COUNTY DETERMINED THE MARKET VALUE USED TO CALCULATE MY HOME’S TENTATIVE ASSESSMENT?

-The County has determined class one market values based on actual sales of comparable properties in accordance with applicable law and assessment standards.
+The County has determined class one market values based on recent sales of comparable properties in accordance with applicable law and assessment standards.

 HOW WILL MY ASSESSMENT AFFECT MY TAX BILL?

 Your assessment determines your share of property taxes that the County and your town, school district (other than for the Glen Cove City School District) and any special districts raise to fund their services and operations.
-The reassessment has no impact on the amounts included in tax levies.
+The County’s determination of your property’s assessed value has no impact on the amounts included in tax levies.

-Yes.
-The County Executive is introducing her Taxpayer Protection Plan.
-Currently, her administration is drafting legislation for submission to the New York State Legislature to protect residents by transitioning over five-years any relative changes in class one tax burden that could otherwise result from the reassessment and the change in the level of assessment.
-Governor Andrew Cuomo supports the County Executive’s plan and included it in his 2019-2020 state budget proposal.
+The County Executive has introduced a Taxpayer Protection Plan (TPP).
+The New York State Legislature has passed legislation aimed at protecting residents by transitioning over five years any relative changes in class one tax burden that could otherwise result from the reassessment and the change in the level of assessment.
+This plan still needs approval from the Nassau County Legislature.
 Read more here.
+There is also a helpful FAQ on the TPP.

 WILL I BE ABLE TO MEET WITH THE DEPARTMENT OF ASSESSMENT TO REVIEW MY TENTATIVE ASSESSMENT?